almirleandro/spoilerzone/README.md

 This website uses a server to manage the API fetch calls, mainly for security reasons.
 You can check it at [https://github.com/almirleandro/spoilerzone-server](https://github.com/almirleandro/spoilerzone-server)

+All the technical information about movies in this website is from The Movie Database API.
+The API key is stored as an environment variable in Heroku.

+The spoilers, on the other hand, are stored in a Firebase database, which is also called from the server, not from the front end.
+The path for the configuration of the Firebase package is stored as an environment variable too.

+CORS, Helmet and Express Rate Limit were used as tools to ensure the security of the server, which, just as the Firebase database, is configured to receive calls only from [the original website](https://almirleandro.github.io/spoilerzone/#/).

+## Testing

+The code for testings can be found in the file `App.test.js`.
+In the project directory, you can run `npm test`, which Launches the test runner in the interactive watch mode.

+You can also run `npm test -- --coverage` to include a coverage report to the test.

+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Launch

 In the project directory, you can run: